KAXY-3022/Target-Aware-Strategies-for-Countering-Hate-Speech/README.md

 - scoring generations with automated metrics and classifiers,
 - training auxiliary topic / counterspeech classifiers.

+This repo is the code implementation for "[Beyond Generic Responses: Target-Aware Strategies for Countering Hate Speech (LREC 2026)](https://something)".

 ## What this repository contains

 The Python package lives under `src/lm_against_hate/` and is organized into a few main areas: